 The Authentication methods policy has granular control with separate controls for each type of OATH token.
 Use of OTP from Microsoft Authenticator is controlled by the Allow use of Microsoft Authenticator OTP control in the Microsoft Authenticator section of the policy.
 Third-party apps are controlled by the Third party software OATH tokens section of the policy.
 Hardware OATH tokens are controlled by the Hardware OATH tokens section of the policy.

 Finish the migration

-After you update the Authentication methods policy, go through the legacy MFA and SSPR policies and remove each authentication method one-by-one.
+After you update the Authentication methods policy, go through the legacy MFA, and SSPR policies and remove each authentication method one-by-one.
 Test and validate the changes for each method.

 When you determine that MFA and SSPR work as expected and you no longer need the legacy MFA and SSPR policies, you can change the migration process to Migration Complete.
-In this mode, Azure AD only follows the Authentication methods policy.
+In this mode, Microsoft Entra-only follows the Authentication methods policy.
 No changes can be made to the legacy policies if Migration Complete is set, except for security questions in the SSPR policy.
 If you need to go back to the legacy policies for some reason, you can move the migration state back to Migration in Progress at any time.